ReDI-School/js-berlin-2019-fall/slides/lesson6.md

 write any recipe you want, and then log it to the console.

-You can create a new `index.html` and `main.js` or use the same ones from last time.
+You can create a new folder with `index.html` and `main.js` or use the same ones from last time.

 ---